harmonydata/.github/profile/README.md

 # The Harmony Project

 Harmony is a tool using AI which allows you to compare items from questionnaires and identify similar content.
-You can try Harmony at https://app.harmonydata.org.
+You can try Harmony at https://app.harmonydata.org and you can read our blog at https://harmonydata.org/blog/.

 ![Screenshot](/profile/Screenshot-from-2022-10-23-22-56-11.png)